(updated on July 1st 2022)

 - Recorded audition for Allied Arts category:

-- You enter only for Allied Arts category.
+- You are entered only in the Allied Arts category.

 - When you submitted the entry form, you checked “I wish to participate only for Allied Arts category even if I fail the audition for Recorded accompaniment and Hikifuki category.”